John Longmire: Sydney Swans

 On 12 July 2019, Longmire extended his contract for a further three years, to remain the Sydney Swans' senior coach until at least the end of 2023.

 In 2020, Longmire coached the All-Stars team in a one-off 2020 State of Origin match which was played on 28 February 2020 at Docklands Stadium.

 In the 2022 season, Longmire coached the Sydney Swans to the 2022 AFL Grand Final when they lost to Geelong by a margin of 81 points with Geelong scoring 20.13 (133) to the Sydney Swans 8.4 (52).

 On 2 March 2023, it was announced that Longmire had signed a two-year extension contract to remain the Sydney Swans senior coach until at least the end of 2025.

 In the 2024 season, Longmire coached the Sydney Swans to the 2024 AFL Grand Final, when they lost to Brisbane Lions by a margin of 60 points with Brisbane Lions scoring 18.12 (120) to the Sydney Swans 9.6 (60).

-John Longmire was described as a "shattered man" after the Grand Final.
+John Longmire was described as a "shattered man" after the grand final.
 Pundits noted his dejected state, calling him a "broken man."
 Longmire was visibly emotional, with tears welling in his eyes, even as other team members were discussing game strategy.

-The defeat marked the fourth successive Grand Final loss for Longmire.
+The defeat marked the fourth successive grand final loss for Longmire.
 This was then compounded by having to conduct his post-match press conference while the victorious Brisbane Lions were celebrating.
 Amidst uproarious revelry, Longmire struggled to hear the questions posed by journalists.
 His own remarks were crowded out by joyous singing and the popping of champagne corks.
 Such a thin wall separating the teams did little to ease Longmire's pain, and drew strong criticism from media.

 The loss, coupled with other factors like playing an injured player, provoked harsh appraisals of Longmire from fans and media.
-Sydney leadership elected to stand him down from senior coaching.
-A falling out with former captain Luke Parker was cited as a major factor in Longmire's downfall.
+These factors, alongside a falling out with captain Luke Parker, and the rise of lead assistant Dean Cox, led Longmire to make the decision to move on from the club in late 2024, stating he needed to "to step back from coaching to rest, reflect and regenerate".

-Longmire's official resignation as Sydney coach was lodged on 26 November 2024, with assistant Dean Cox taking over.
+Longmire's official resignation as Sydney Swans senior coach was lodged on 26 November 2024, with assistant coach Dean Cox taking over.